top of page

 Paralegals are increasingly the ones who:

-• Touch AI-assisted tools first
+• Touch AI-assisted tools first.

-• Test workflows before attorneys rely on them
+• Test workflows before attorneys rely on them.

-• Catch inconsistencies others miss
+• Catch inconsistencies others miss.

-• Translate tech capabilities into practical process
+• Translate tech capabilities into practical processes.

 In other words, paralegals are becoming AI gatekeepers — often without the title, authority, or training to match the responsibility.